 - Learn about the different types of Christians.

-- How can you let the Lord use you through social media?
+- How can you let the Lord use you through social media and go viral?

 - Discover how meeting God during the darkest moment in his life has significantly influenced Rashawn’s life.